Work and Rest

 The images illustrate the design process and part of what you can expect to receive upon completion of this stage.

+It is important that a budget is established so the design can respond to it.
+This creates parameters for the intervention helping us as designers to get the most out of the design.
 The process begins with a detailed survey, collation of data and research from your project space and its surroundings.
 Conceptual design follows creating a strong idea which planning, and design respond to.
 Detail design then elevates the concept to completion adding finishing touches defining surface materials and planting.

 The design for this garden was inspired by the Arts and Crafts movement principles of formality, informality, strong lines, and the extensive use of planting.